-When deciding that you need extra help other than your primary care physician dealing with your mental health disorder you may wonder if you need to see a psychologist, prescribing psychologist, psychiatrist, or even a Certified Nurse Practitioner / Certified Nurse Specialist (CNP/CNS) .
-All are trained in therapy, but there are some differences that in knowing about can assist you in making an informed decision on who is the correct fit for your goal.
+When deciding that you need extra help other than your primary care physician dealing with your mental health disorder you may wonder if you need to see a psychologist, prescribing psychologist, psychiatrist, or even a Certified Nurse Practitioner / Certified Nurse Specialist (CNP/CNS).
+All behavioral health providers are trained in therapy, but there are some differences that knowing about can assist you in making an informed decision on who is the correct fit for your goal.

 What is a Certified Nurse Practitioner / Certified Nurse Specialist (CNP/CNS)?

-Certified Nurse Practitioner / Certified Nurse Specialist (CNP/CNS), who have a focus in behavioral health.
+Certified Nurse Practitioner / Certified Nurse Specialist (CNP/CNS) focus in behavioral health.
 They have an advanced nursing degree equal to a doctorate that allows them to prescribe and manage medication associated with mental health issues.
 If you are trying to decide which is best for you, you need to know that they are also an option.
-CNPs/CNSs have an independent license but may chose to work with a psychiatrist on mental health cases.
+CNPs/CNSs have an independent license but may choose to work with a psychiatrist on mental health cases.

 A psychologist is a trained professional who has earned a doctorate in psychology (PhD) which takes about five years and has completed a year or two of supervised clinical hours.
 Their training is on specific forms of therapy.